 - Perform other duties as assigned

-- Master’s Degree in a related field (required in most cases)
+- Master’s Degree in Spanish, Education, or related field

 - Ability to use technology in teaching